LaCucinaDeFi/la-cucina-contracts/README.md

     - This method allows users to buy the nft for the fixed price set by the nft owner from the market.
     - it performs the following operations:
       - Check the owner allowance of nft
+      - gets the royalty info which returns the royalty receiver and the royalty amount for the trading price.
+      - TransferFrom the sale price - royalty amount of tokens to the nft seller
-      - TransferFrom the required amount of selling(ex.
-DAI) tokens to the owner.
+      - TransferFrom the royalty amount of tokens to the royaltyReceiver
       - TransferFrom the nft to the buyer.
     - Required parameters:
       - saleId